owennjpr/Char-Mo/README.md

 Char(acter) Motion is an [npm package](https://www.npmjs.com/package/@char-motion/react) containing a collection of ASCII character based text animations/effects for use in React applications.
 To read the docs, see examples, and get more information, check out the [website](https://char-motion.vercel.app/)

-This readme is broken into 2 parts:
+This readme is broken into:

 1. [Package Usage](#package-usage)
 2. [How to Contribute](#contribution)